 We have several spacious cages for our patients

-We also stable the animals from the morning if you, the owner, want it.
-We agree when you can pick up, or let you know when it's time for pick-up.
+We also stable the animals in the morning if you as the owner wish.
+We will arrange a time for you to pick them up or let you know when it is time to pick them up.

 Table of contents